noakol/user-comments-app/README.md

 # User Comments App
-This app present a comments feed the App server was deplay to Heroku using mlab with moongo db
+This app present a comments feed

 ### Server
-https://github.com/noakol/user-comments
+The App server was deplay to Heroku using mlab with moongo db https://github.com/noakol/user-comments
 ### Run Web App
 first clone the src code